sammi-njine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7
 Task 8 is on writing into a file the output of a command.
 The file will be overwritten if it exists and created if it doesn't exist
 Task 9 duplicates the last line of a file
 Task 10 is on finding all .js files in the cwd and deleting them.
-Folders labelled .js should not be deleted.
+Folders labelled .js should not be deleted Task 11 is on counting the number of  directories and sub-directories in the current directory without taking into account the current and parent directories